alexa/alexa-auto-sdk/modules/core/README.md

 engine->start();
 ```

-## Stopping the Engine <a id ="stopping-the-engine"></a>
+## Stopping the Engine
 If you need to stop the engine for any reason except for logging out the user, use the Engine's `stop()` method.
 You can then restart the Engine by calling `start()` again.

 ```
 engine->stop();
 ```

-You should call `dispose()` on the Engine when the app is being destroyed or the user is logged out.
+You should call `shutdown()` on the Engine when the app is being destroyed or the user is logged out.
 This makes sure when the next user logs in, a corresponding publish message is sent to the cloud with new capabilities and configuration that is tied to the new user.

 ```
-engine->dispose();
+engine->shutdown();
 ```
-## Managing Runtime Properties with the Property Manager <a id ="managing-runtime-properties-with-the-property-manager"></a>
+## Managing Runtime Properties with the Property Manager

 Certain modules in the Auto SDK define constants (for example `FIRMWARE_VERSION` and `LOCALE`) that are used to get and set the values of runtime properties in the Engine.
 Changes to property values may also be initiated from the Alexa Voice Service (AVS).
 For example, the `TIMEZONE` property may be changed through AVS when the user changes the timezone setting in the Alexa Companion App.